silkyskyj/CloDDce/README.md

 ---

-A dynamic campaign engine & dynamic mission for IL-2 Sturmovik: Cliffs of Dover Blitz + Desert Wings
+A dynamic campaign engine & quick mission for IL-2 Sturmovik: Cliffs of Dover Blitz + DLC
 Official website: https://github.com/silkyskyj/il2dce
 *The latest source code and change history are all publicly available.